Dockworkers' union to suspend strike until Jan. 15 to allow time to negotiate new contract

 The union, the International Longshoremen’s Association, is to resume working immediately.
-The union and the U.S. Maritime Alliance, which represents ports and shipping companies, also reached a tentative agreement on wage increases, but no details were given, according to a joint statement from the ports and the union Thursday night.
+The temporary end to the strike came after the union and the U.S. Maritime Alliance, which represents ports and shipping companies, reached a tentative agreement on wages, the union and ports said in a joint statement.

 The union went on strike early Tuesday after its contract expired in a dispute over pay and the automation of tasks at 36 ports stretching from Maine to Texas.
 The strike came at the peak of the holiday shopping season at the ports, which handle about half the cargo from ships coming into and out of the United States.